wendyverdonk93/docs/content/faq/api/lifetime-of-a-payment-link.md

 ---

 ## The days_active and seconds_active parameters
 The parameter <i>days_active</i> indicates the lifetime of a payment link.
-The unique payment link (session ID) is valid for **30 days** (by default): this means that the customer has 30 days to pay using the link.
+The unique payment link (session ID) is valid for **30 days** (by default): this means that the customer has 30 days to complete the transaction using the payment link.
 This period can also be adjusted (see rule exceptions below).

 The parameter <i>seconds_active</i> is equal to the <i>days_active</i>, except that, instead of minutes it is specified in seconds.
 Example: 86.400 seconds_active is 1 days_active.